cereal2nd/home-assistant.io/source/_integrations/velbus.markdown

 #### Example: signum

 - tls: yes
-- host: your signum ip address
+- host: your signum IP address
 - port: 27015
 - password: your signum password (if configured)

 #### Example: velser

 - tls: no
-- host: your velser ip address
+- host: your velser IP address
 - port: 6000
 - password: leave empty

-#### Example: hassio addon
+#### Example: hassio add-on

 - tls: depending on your configuration
-- host: your hassio ip address
+- host: your Home Assistant IP address
 - port: 27015 if you kept the default
 - password: leave empty